Jared-Glenn/Camelot_The_Resistance/README.md

 **Assassination Target**

 You know which people have Evil roles, but not who has any specific role.
+Some roles may be able to influence your knowledge.

 You may play Reversal cards while the Excalibur Search is in the Lake (unless the Holy Grail is played on you).